-Dr. Keshrie Naidoo is a Distinguished Teaching Associate Professor of Physical Therapy in the School of Health and Rehabilitation Sciences where she serves as the Director of the Academic Curriculum for the Doctor of Physical Therapy Program and the Director of the Clinical Residency in Orthopaedic Physical Therapy.
+Dr. Keshrie Naidoo is a Distinguished Teaching Associate Professor of Physical Therapy in the School of Health and Rehabilitation Sciences where she serves as Interim Chair of the Physical Therapy Program and the Director of the Clinical Residency in Orthopaedic Physical Therapy.
 She has taught at the MGH Institute as a lab instructor and term lecturer since 2002.

 Dr. Naidoo did her professional preparation in physical therapy as an undergraduate at the University of Cape Town in South Africa.
 She completed her MS, with an orthopedic specialization, and transitional DPT at the MGH Institute, and received her Ed.D from Johns Hopkins University.
 Her specialization is in Entrepreneurial Leadership in Education.

 Dr. Naidoo has been a Certified Clinical Instructor since 2004 and is a Board Certified Specialist in Orthopaedics Emerita.
-She has more than 20 years of clinical experience, most recently as a Clinical Manager at Bay State Physical Therapy in Quincy.
+She has more than 25 years of clinical experience.

 Educational equity, belonging, mentoring, social justice and health equity